GNU Make

 cc -o program $(objects) # variable usage

-Recursively expanded variable
+Recursively expanded variable:

-directive for values with newlines).
+define directive for values with newlines).

 foo = $(bar)